tonguwin/tedx_new/README.md

 ### NavBar
 1. DONE: Change the HUE logo on Navbar to the TEDxUCSD logo!
 2. DONE: Make the NavBar completely white and navbar font black
-3. Change hamburger button from appearing in the middle to appearing in a screen on the right
+3. Change text alignment and change toggle icon color.

 ### General
 1. DONE: Change highlighting color to a pretty TEDx red instead of classic blue (google/stackoverflow how to change highlighting color)